dwarvesf/playground/CONTRIBUTING.md

 1. Each page should only have one H1 `#` header.
 All subsequent headers should be nested as H2 `##` headers.

+**Notes on Plagiarism**: Please don't plagiarize.
+If you have similar ideas to the article you're referencing your notes from, at the very least paraphrase or compose your notes in a way that makes it your own.

 ### Folder structure

 1. We only have 1-level folders; we don't use nested folders, so no need to create them.
 They may make the main folder a bit messy to find articles, but it eases the barrier to entry for new writers.